 The article [58] has investigated the characteristics of embedding vectors in three different models: Bert, XLNet, and ALBERT.
 These models show that the insertion vectors have important features of proteins, such as folding structures in proteins and binding sites.
 Another research is the ESM model [59] developed by the Meta-AI research team.
 This model is trained on 86 billion amino acids from 250 million protein sequences.
 This amount of protein applies much information to the model and the fitting vectors.
-ESM model has applications such as predicting secondary and tertiary structure, long-range identifying relationships, and containing physicochemical information of sequences.
+ESM model has applications such as predicting secondary and tertiary structure, identifying long-range relationships, containing physicochemical information sequences.
 This research used the ESM model's embedding vectors to confirm the extracted features.